-Shareholder protection insurance provides shareholders with monies in the event of death or critical illness of another shareholder.
-Shareholder insurance is designed to provide a lump sum of money to the remaining shareholders to enable them to purchase the shares from the deceased partner.
+Shareholder protection insurance provides shareholders with monies in the event of death or critical illness.
+It is designed to provide a lump sum of money to the remaining holders to enable them to purchase the shares from the deceased partner.
 In most companies, shares will be passed to the husband or wife of the deceased.
-This insurance allows the company to buy back the shareholding while also giving the wife or husband the monetary value of what the shareholding is worth.
+This insurance allows the company to buy back the shareholding while also giving the wife or husband the monetary value of what the they are worth.
 Thus both the company are happy as they retain control and the wife/husband is financially better off.

 What we do

-- Whole of market research in to all the companies that offer underwriting for shareholder insurance.
+- Whole of market research in to all the companies.
 This means you get the best deal!

-- Set up of each application for each individual shareholder.
+- Set up of each application for each individual person.
 In most cases this can be done over the phone.

-- Free Shareholder Agreement advice and help to set the up (We provide the agreements for you for free)
+- Free Cross Option Agreement advice and help to set the up (We provide the agreements for you for free)

-- We are experts in the market having set up many shareholder protection policies in the past we know what we are doing
+- We are experts in the market having set up many policies in the past we know what we are doing

 What Does It Cover?